Chantenay Carrots

 Smart Selection & Storage

-Store in the refrigerator in a perforated bag to maintain moisture and freshness.
-Avoid washing until ready to use.
+Store in the refrigerator in a perforated bag to keep them fresh and crisp for up to two weeks.

 Myths vs Realities